tushartushar/halifax/README.md

 ## Housing
 Honestly, finding a rental apartment is challenging in Halifax.
 Currently, Nova Scotia is going through a housing crisis.
 Rental apartments are expensive and scant.
 They appear in the market and disappear within a couple of days, if not hours.
 Rental apartments near/in downtown are expensive and small.
 If you are willing to live within the radius of 4-5 KMs of Halifax downtown, you may get good localities with relatively more supply of apartments (for example, near Bayers Park).
 As for places to find rentals, you can try looking at Kijiji or Facebook marketplace (this is useful for a variety of things, including furniture; you may get some very good deals if you keep an eye out).
-If you are from India, then you can join the facebook group https://www.facebook.com/groups/indiansinhalifax.
-In this group you will get many post regarding house/room renting in halifax.
+There are some dedicated Facebook groups (such as [Indians in Halifax](https://www.facebook.com/groups/indiansinhalifax)) also to facilitate the search.

 ## Public transport
 Halifax has public buses (but not metro/train).
 Within and around Halifax downtown, buses cover the area well with decent frequency.
 As you go far from the downtown, the network starts thinning.